Academies of Medicine

 - Recognize excellence via awards to Diplomate members (Physician of the Year and Degree of Fellow)

-- Elect members to the American Board of Physician Specialties (ABPS) affiliated Boards of Certification specialties
+- Elect members to their affiliated Board of Certification

 Enrollment in the Specialty Academy of Medicine